 This interactive installation encourages the public to relate their personal history and stories regarding different locations in the city, slowly building up a history of our community.
 Using a variety of maps and coding systems, the project is a geographic art piece and part of performance company A Slightly Isolated Dog’s process for creating a new performance work over the next couple of years.
 To keep up with the project go here.

 Project #6: Occupation Artists

-Level One, Grand Arcade, Willis Street.
-3 May-1 June 2013.
+Level One, Grand Arcade, Willis Street 2013.
+ONGOING.
 Property Partner: Grand Complex Properties Ltd / Jones Lang LeSalle

 Project #5: Brides